Azure-Samples/distributed-az-edge-framework/README.md

 This repo is developed to enable developers to build edge solutions on K8s in a scalable and resilient manner.
 It makes use of IoT Hub client SDKs to allow integration with IoT Hub for various features like device/module twin updates, direct methods and D2C/C2D messages.
 Equally, it allows you do develop edge modules without integration with IoT Hub, in which case you can manage module configuration out of IoT Hub context.

-The accelerator makes use of Distributed Application Runtime ([Dapr](https://dapr.io/)) building blocks to enable cross-cutting non functional features which we are common in edge scenaros, some of those are mentioned below:
+The accelerator makes use of Distributed Application Runtime ([Dapr](https://dapr.io/)) building blocks to enable cross-cutting non functional features which we are common in edge scenarios, some of those are mentioned below:

-1. Messaging with pub-sub functionality using standard CloudEvents.
+1. Messaging with pub-sub functionality using standard [CloudEvents](https://cloudevents.io/).
-2. Circuit-breaker for inter-service communication and external endpoints.
+2. [Circuit-breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) for inter-service communication and external service endpoints.
-3. Service invocation using gRPC or Http RESTful mechanism using mTLS or SPIFFE for secure communication.
+3. Service invocation using [gRPC](https://grpc.io/) or Http RESTful mechanism using mTLS or [SPIFFE](https://spiffe.io/docs/latest/spiffe-about/overview/) for secure communication.
 4. Configuration and secret management.
 5. Observability using OpenTelemetry (if required).